eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

     If the id is repeated, the yaml will be bad formed and the |ddsrouter| execution will fail when configured.

 Each Participant Kind is associated with one or several names or aliases that represent it.
-In order to use a Participant of a specific type, use ``type`` tag in the yaml configuration file, or set the Participant Id as the alias of the type.
+In order to use a Participant of a specific kind, use ``kind`` tag in the yaml configuration file, or set the Participant Id as the alias of the kind.
-If the type is not any of the valid aliases, the Participant will not be created and the execution will fail.
+If the kind is not any of the valid aliases, the Participant will not be created and the execution will fail.

 .. note::